icegulch/with-brio-2.0/src/pages/home.md

   - Passports
   - Posters
   - Prints
 blurb: "Hi!
 I'm Steve.
 I'm a New Hampshire native with a Colorado problem.
 I work in print and on the web.
 I sift through maps and tables looking for compelling stories in data.
 My sister, Kate, is my partner in crime!
-Together, we bring to life products that encourage kids and adults to get outdoors!"
+Together, we bring to life products that encourage kids and adults to get outdoors."
 ---

 <div class="page-section page-section--compact-top">